Mercury-HPC/Mercury-HPC.github.io/about.md

 (RPC) is used that allows local calls to be transparently executed onto remote resources.

-Using RPC on a high-performance computing system presents two limitations,
-however: the inability to take advantage of the native network transport and the inability to transfer large amounts of data.
+Using common RPC frameworks on a high-performance computing system presents two limitations, however: the inability to take advantage of the native network transport and the inability to transfer large amounts of data.

 To avoid these limitations, we define Mercury---an RPC interface specifically designed for high-performance computing.
 Mercury builds on a small, easily